Eugenio Monti Olympic Track (1923-2008): History

+On October 16, 2023, it was reported that the track will not be rebuilt to host the 2026 Winter Olympics, which will be hosted by Cortina D'Ampezzo, along with Milan, as no qualifying construction bids were submitted.
+The Organizing Committee, along with the IOC and the International Bobsleigh and Skeleton Federation have studied possibilities to hold the event in another place.
+A bid to completely replace the track was approved in January 2024 with the old venue demolished and despite initial concerns that it may not be ready on time, it was confirmed in September 2024 that the construction was on schedule with homologation of the new track scheduled for March 2025.

 Track statistics

 The track used for the 1956 Winter Olympics had 16 curves that was 1,700 meters long with an elevation difference of 152 meters.
 Turns 3 and 5 were not named.

 Following the 1981 FIBT World Championships, the track was shortened to 1350 meters in length with 13 curves, an elevation drop of 120.45 meters, a maximum grade of 15.9%, and an average grade of 9.3%.